aredridel/mulm/CONTRIBUTING.md

 I'm open to contributions other than the things in the future work section of [the README file](README.md), but those are things I can think of now that have some relatively obvious value.

+## Technical approach

+I've been testing things on the command line as I work.

+You can test the subscribe command with `cargo run test-data/test.list < test-data/subscribe.mail`

+You can test the unsubscribe command with `cargo run test-data/test.list < test-data/unsubscribe.mail`

+You can test sending a message to the list with `cargo run test-data/test.list
+< test-data/test.mail` — on a Mac laptop, you can see the bounce message with
+the `mail` command in your terminal.
+Old school unix stuff, but it works.

+You can test invalid input with `cargo run test-data/test.list < test-data/bad.mail`

+And as always, `cargo test` runs the unit tests.